 For me, the first thing while counselling a student is to know his/her personality.
 I use the Ideal Career Test for understanding everything about the students like their interests, likes, dislikes, strengths, weaknesses, etc.

 The Ideal Career Test is a psychometric tool that scientifically analyzes a student’s capabilities, interests, aptitude, personality traits, etc. As counsellors, we need to instruct the students to attempt all the questions on their own and answer them truthfully without thinking if they are right or wrong.
 If not answered honestly, it can lead to misleading information about the student and can lead to incorrect decision-making.

 This test should be generally conducted while the student is in 9th or 10th grade as these days, students start preparing for entrance exams like JEE immediately after their 9th or 10th grade.

 These assessments help students to know about their strengths and weaknesses.
-The tests make the decision making process easier leading to informed career choices.
+The tests make the decision-making process easier leading to informed career choices.

 Case Study 1:

-A student of mine who is a 10th grader, very bright academically.
-Her parents wanted her to prepare for engineering but after joining the course for a month only she started losing her interest.
+A student of mine who is a 10th grader is very bright academically.
+Her parents wanted her to prepare for engineering but after joining the course for a month only she started losing interest.
 I conducted an Ideal career test for her which revealed that her Numerical Aptitude was just above average but when it comes to 3D visualization and expression she was excellent.
 Also, her assessment shows a high degree of creativity and imagination.
 Her personality traits show that she is a freedom-lover and cannot do a time-bound job.